Brands and business owners put a lot of effort into great web design.

 This could be a simple arrow image or an image of a human face which looks towards the form.

 At the end of the cycle after form submission, you should show a Thank-you page or redirect to a custom Thank-you page URL.
 This is particularly important when using lead capture forms.
-The last thing you want to do is to confuse the lead whether the form submission was successful or not.
+The last thing you don't want to do is to confuse the lead whether the form submission was successful or not.

 Combining all these ideas, you can be sure that forms will be more fun for your audience.